peakhunt/frdm-k64f-projects/README.md

 ## Clock & Pin Configuration
 I guess it's best to go with MCUExpress for the job.
 Luckily there are Linux and Mac version from NXP web site.
+Anyway K64F datasheet has a good diagram on the overall clock architecture.
+It would be much better if there was a tool like STM32 CubeMX for clock configuration, with which we can visualize clock structure intuitively.

+## FXOS8700CQ issue
+My original plan was to implement an 9-DOF IMU with this board.
+But Alas!
+FXOS8700CQ has no gyro!!!
+I really have no idea what they were thinking when developing FXOS8700CQ!
+What's the point of Accelerometer and Magnetometer without Gyro?

 ## Brief Introduction on projects
 1. blinky